TheApeMachine/co2ok-plugin-woocommerce/readme.txt

 4. Show off your impact with our widgets!

 == Changelog ==

+= 1.0.8.1
+* Fixes A/B bug
+* Fixes bug with widget loading

 = 1.0.8.0
 * Improves A/B code to have even lower perf/caching impact